Codecademy/docs/content/swiftui/concepts/gestures/gestures.md

 ---
 Title: 'Gestures'
-Description: 'Defines interactions from taps, clicks, and swipes to fine-grained gestures.'
+Description: 'Gestures are view modifiers used to make the view respond to taps, clicks, and swipes to fine-grained gestures.'
 Subjects:
   - 'iOS'
   - 'Mobile Development'